rss logo

 Batch script

-• Set the new wireless profile as default
+• Set the new wireless profile as the default profile.

-• Then from a Active Directory server, copy the xml and wifi.bat files to C:\Windows\SYSVOL\sysvol\YOUR_DOMAIN\scripts :
+• Then, from an Active Directory server, copy the xml and wifi.bat files into C:\Windows\SYSVOL\sysvol\YOUR_DOMAIN\scripts:

-We can now create a GPO that will execute the above script when our computers start.
+We can now create a GPO that will execute the above script when our computers start up.

 Run Group Policy Management Console

-• Create a new GPO and link it to OU where you have your computers objects :
+• Create a new GPO and link it to the OU where your computers objects are located:

 Create a GPO